tintamarre/tintamarre.github.io/src/blog/posts/2025/data_platform_in_fwb_01_automate.md

 ## Automate observability

+<ImageCenter src="https://raw.githubusercontent.com/tintamarre/tintamarre.github.io/refs/heads/master/src/assets/images/250px-Panopticon.jpg" alt="" width="200" />

 The observability of our data platform is a key aspect of the implementation of a Data Platform.
-It allows us to monitor the health of our data pipelines, detect issues early, and ensure the quality of our data.
+It allows us to monitor the health of our systems and data pipelines, to detect issues early, and ensure the quality of our data.

-<ImageCenter src="https://raw.githubusercontent.com/tintamarre/tintamarre.github.io/refs/heads/master/src/assets/images/250px-Panopticon.jpg" alt="" width="200" />

-Acting as a **centralized observability hub**, we use webhooks to send notifications (through MS Teams, NTFY, or Email).
-This allows us to have a clear overview of the status of our data pipelines and the health of our data platform.
+Like a [panopticon](https://en.wikipedia.org/wiki/Panopticon) or a **centralized observability hub**, we use mainly MS Teams channel (accessible by all stakeholders) to centralize the observability of our data platform in a single place.
+Some custom notifications are also sent through NTFY and Email for specific events or alerts.

+For the observability of our systems, we use Kibana and Dozzle to monitor the logs and metrics of our data platform.

 <ImageCenter src="https://raw.githubusercontent.com/tintamarre/tintamarre.github.io/refs/heads/master/src/assets/images/ms-team-panopticon.png" alt="" width="600" />